cytan299/tribahtinov/README.md

 * **maskulator_movie** directory that contains the avi movie from maskulator that shows how the Tri-Bahtinov diffraction pattern changes when the focusing changes.
-* **python** My python script for generating my Tri-Bahtinov mask for any telescope.
+* **python** (Work in progress!
+Nothing uploaded yet) My python script for generating my Tri-Bahtinov mask for any telescope.
 Please see the README.md file in that directory for instructions for its installation and usage.

 ## Copyright